HardBall IV

 HardBall IV is a video game developed by MindSpan and published by Accolade for the Sega Genesis as HardBall '94 and later for DOS.

 Gameplay

-HardBall IV is a baseball game featuring Super VGA graphics.
+HardBall IV is a baseball game featuring Super VGA computer graphics.

 Release

 A port of HardBall IV for the Atari Jaguar was in development by High Voltage Software, but it was never released.

 Reception

 Next Generation reviewed the PC version of the game, rating it four stars out of five, and stated that "you've got a top-notch simulation of America's favorite sport."